About This Course

 Skills and Careers Information

-Graduates of this programme will be able to pursue careers in the allied healthcare professions, become involved in a wide range of sport and exercise related activities from General Practice and consultants in Sports Medicine to the provision of medical care for athletes and teams as well as exercise specialists for the provision of exercise medicine services within the HSE.
+Graduates of this programme will be able to pursue careers in the allied healthcare professions, become involved in a wide range of sport and exercise-related activities from General Practice and consultants in Sports Medicine to the provision of medical care for athletes and teams as well as exercise specialists for the provision of exercise medicine services within the HSE.
 Medical graduates will be eligible to apply for the higher specialist training programme of the Faculty of Sports & Exercise Medicine.
 Graduates may also pursue a career in higher education and research.

 Applicants for the MMedSc (Sports and Exercise Medicine) will be required to hold either:

-- An Honours Medical qualification of the NUI or an equivalent institution, and to be in good standing with their national regulatory body e.g. the Irish Medical Council or its equivalent OR
+- An Honours Medical qualification of the NUI or an equivalent institution, and to be in good standing with their national regulatory body, e.g. the Irish Medical Council or its equivalent OR

 - Selection will be based on academic achievement and relevant work experience.
-Some applicants who do not fulfil the usual entry requirements may be invited for interview to satisfy the selection committee of their suitability for the programme;
+Some applicants who do not fulfil the usual entry requirements may be invited for an interview to satisfy the selection committee of their suitability for the programme;

 - Acceptance of a candidate into the programme is subject to Garda Vetting.